parmentelat/r2lab-obsolete/website/tuto-03-As.md

 ec = ExperimentController(exp_id="A1-ping")

 # creating a node using the already filled credentials
-# in this case we are creating the gateway node
-# we are setting up the host, user and ssh key.
 node = ec.register_resource("linux::Node",
                             username = user,
                             hostname = host,